 What are Upholsterers like?

-Based on our pool of users, upholsterers tend to be predominately enterprising people.
+Based on our pool of users, upholsterers tend to be predominately investigative people.

 Take our career test to see what career interest category best describes you.